SUNET/cnaas-nms/docs/apiref/mgmtdomains.rst

 Get all managment domains
 -------------------------

-All management domain can be listed using CURL:
+All management domains can be listed using CURL:

 ::